Ponny035/SniffsLiveTwitchBot/README.md

 # SniffsLiveTwitchBot
-This is sniffs twitch bot made only for Sniffslive Chanel
+This is sniffs twitch bot made only for Sniffslive Channel

 ## Twitchbot